 If you choose to retire in Vietnam, you will receive a number of advantages:

 - Very affordable cost of living: life is much cheaper in Vietnam and especially for people who receive retirement pensions from western countries.
 Many retirees want to know how much to retire in Vietnam ?
 According to most expats, you can live comfortably in Vietnam with only 1000 euros per month.
 This is definitely less than what you would spend in your home country.
 To dig into the subject of the spending an costs, you can find our article about costs and budget to really know exactly how much you need to retire in Vietnam.

-- The beautiful landscapes: this country is very diverse and for the most part untouched.
+- The beautiful landscapes: this country is very diverse : from countryside landscape, paradise beaches to wild islands.
 You can find mountains and oceans within a couple of hours of traveling.
 Even when you live in big cities such as Hanoi and Ho Chi Minh, you can still expect to have patches of greenery and fresh air.